santolucito/santolucito.github.io/ggu/music/index.md

 #### Listening to your music

 You all did a great job on the homework.
-Here are a few examples that I liked.
+Here are a few examples that I especially liked.

 **김은경**
 <p>